2017 Video Commemorating our 50th year of service to the community.

-Community Emergency Corps was created October 14, 1966 for the sole purpose of providing ambulance service to the Village of Ballston Spa, Town of Milton, and part of the Towns of Ballston and Greenfield.
-Prior to this, emergency transports to a hospital were handled by personal vehicles or the local funeral homes, until New York State, as many others, ended up putting a stop to this practice, thereby creating the need for a formalized ambulance service with trained attendants.
+Community Emergency Corps was established in 1966 by a group of concerned citizens for the purpose of providing ambulance service to the Village of Ballston Spa, the Town of Milton, and part of the Towns of Ballston and Greenfield.
+Prior to this, emergency transports to a hospital were handled by personal vehicles or the local funeral homes.
+New York State, as many others, ended up putting a stop to this practice, thereby creating the need for a formalized ambulance service with trained attendants.

 This group of concerned citizens, our charter members, met in December 1966 at the Eagle-Matt-Lee Fire House to coordinate what needed to be done to start this service.
-A contest was held to decide the name for this new ambulance service and the winning name chosen was “Community Emergency Corps.” because we serve the community.
+A contest was held to decide the name for the new ambulance service and the winning name chosen was “Community Emergency Corps” because of the varied communities we serve.
 We operated out of two garages, at Guertin’s Funeral Home and Groom’s Garage, with two used 1965 Pontiac ambulances.
-Our current location at 78 Thompson St. in the village of Ballston Spa, was donated by Dr. Pastore and constructed by Raymond Leonard & Corps members.
-Times were tough at the beginning with very little money and medical supplies to go around.
+Our current location, at 78 Thompson St., was donated by Dr. Pastore and the original construction was completed by Raymond Leonard with the help of Corps members.
+Times were tough at the beginning with very little money or medical supplies to go around.
 This resulted in door to door solicitation for funds as well as coin drops, public dinners, and other fund raising efforts for many years.

 The volunteer members of this organization dedicated themselves to providing care to the sick and injured whenever and wherever they were called.
 In the early 1970’s we added a third ambulance due to an increase in call volume.
 In 1992, we expanded our station to better meet the needs of our growing community and the addition of a first response vehicle.